thephpleague/color-extractor/README.md

 ## License

-The WTFPL License (WTFPL).
+The MIT License (MIT).
 Please see [License File](https://github.com/php-loep/color-extractor/blob/master/LICENSE) for more information.